 Sands Point Preserve — Sands Point

-Sands Point Preserve offers six marked trails through 216 acres of diverse habitats of woods, fields, a pond, and even beachfront along the Long Island Sound.
+The Sands Point Preserve offers six marked trails through 216 acres of diverse habitats of woods, fields, a pond, and even beachfront along the Long Island Sound.
 The preserve has guided nature walks, or you can grab a trail map and find your own way.
 It has a variety of programs and activities for children throughout the year.
-Enjoy the Family Halloween Party and Pet Parade on October 20!
-Children can come in costume and bring their favorite pet.
-The preserve opens daily at 8 am; closing times vary by season.
+Bookmark its calendar and plan to visit during a special event day.
+The preserve is closed Mondays.